Chad Barefoot

-John Chadwick "Chad" Barefoot (born May 10, 1983) is a former Republican member of the North Carolina Senate, representing North Carolina's 18th Senate district from 2013 to 2018.
+John Chadwick "Chad" Barefoot (born May 10, 1983) is a Republican former member of the North Carolina Senate, representing North Carolina's 18th Senate district from 2013 to 2018.
 Senate District 18 covers Franklin County and parts of eastern and southern Wake County.

 A native of Thomasville, he won his first election in 2012 and was reelected in 2014 and 2016.
 He did not run for reelection in 2018.
 During his time in office, Barefoot served as Chairman of the Senate Appropriations Subcommittee on Education/Higher Education and the Senate Education/Higher Education Committee.
 Barefoot also served on the Appropriations/Base Budget, Finance, and Rules and Operations of the Senate Committees.

 Chad holds a Master of Arts in Christian Ethics from Southeastern Baptist Theological Seminary in Wake Forest, and a Bachelor of Science with a concentration in public management from Appalachian State University.

 Election results

 In his first run for elective office, Barefoot won a three-way Republican primary race over Rep. Glen Bradley and Michael Shriver in May 2012.

 He faced incumbent Sen. Doug Berger in the general election in November 2012, and won with approximately 56 percent of the vote.